 - Repair the collateral ligaments

-- Fix many fractures
+- Fix some types of fractures

-- Replace the elbow joint
+- Perform elbow joint replacement (arthroplasty)

 - Decompress the ulnar nerve (funny bone nerve)